tejfaster/tejfaster/README.md

 - 👋 Hi, I’m @Tej Pratap
 - 👀 I’m interested in React-native & Go Lang
 - 🌱 I’m currently learning go lang
-- 💞️ I’m looking to collaborate on react_native,go
+- 💞️ I’m looking to collaborate on react_native and go
 - 📫 How to reach me by email Tejfaster55@gmail.com

 <!---